-Artificial emotional intelligence or Emotion AI is also know as emotion recognition or emotion detection technology.
-In market research this is commonly referred to as facial coding.
+Artificial emotional intelligence or Emotion AI is also known as emotion recognition or emotion detection technology.
+In market research, this is commonly referred to as facial coding.

 Data and accuracy

-Our algorithms are trained using our emotion data repository, that has now grown to more than 5 million faces analyzed in 75 countries.
+Our algorithms are trained using our emotion data repository, that has now grown to nearly 6 million faces analyzed in 87 countries.
 We continuously test our algorithms to provide the most reliable and accurate emotion metrics.
 Now, also using deep learning approaches, we can very quickly tune our algorithms for high performance and accuracy.
 Our key emotions achieve accuracy in the high 90th percentile.
-We sampled our test set, comprised of hundreds of thousands of facial frames, from our emotion data repository.
-This data has been gathered representing real-world, spontaneous facial expressions, made under challenging conditions, such as varying lighting, different head movements, and variances in facial features due to ethnicity, age, gender, facial hair and glasses.
+We sampled our test set, comprised of hundreds of thousands of emotion events, from our data repository.
+This data has been gathered representing real-world, spontaneous facial expressions and vocal utterances, made under challenging conditions such as changes in lighting and background noise, and variances due to ethnicity, age, and gender.
 You can find more information on how we measure our accuracy here.

 How to get it